Air transport in the United Kingdom: Passenger travel

-Future of air transport
+Air transport policy

+In December 2003 the government published The Future of Air Transport White Paper, which detailed the government's approach to the future development of air transport.
+The White Paper does not in itself authorise or preclude any development but seeks instead to define a "national strategic framework for the future development of airport capacity" over the next 30 years.
+The principal conclusion was that the two extremes of failing to provide additional airport capacity and encouraging growth without regard for the wider impacts are equally unacceptable options.
+Instead, a "balanced and measured approach" to the future of air transport in the UK was adopted.

-The current availability of airport capacity has been identified as an important constraint on the ability to meet the increasing demand for air travel.
-In many cases, airport capacity is already fully used in meeting current demand.
-At Heathrow and Gatwick airports, the runways are full for "… virtually the whole day".
-In 2003, the runway at Birmingham Airport was expected to reach full capacity by 2009 at the latest, whilst terminal capacity at Edinburgh Airport had reached its limit.
-Government forecasts that year suggested that by 2030, the number of passengers could rise to between 400mppa (million people per annum) and 600mppa, representing a two- to threefold increase, and a figure of 500mppa by 2030 was regarded by the government as "robust".
-In 2006, the government reported that at 228mppa, the demand for air travel the previous year was in line with the 2003 forecast, but also revised the forecast demand for 2030 downwards to 465mppa as a result of capacity constraints, even taking into account proposed airport developments.
+The current airport capacity has been identified as an important constraint on the ability to meet the increasing demand for air travel.
+In many cases airport capacity is already fully used in meeting current demand.
+At Heathrow and Gatwick airports the runways are full for "... virtually the whole day", and passenger terminal capacity at Edinburgh Airport has reached its limit.
+Government forecasts in 2003 suggested that by 2030 the number of passengers could rise to between 400 and 600 mppa (million people per annum), representing a two to three fold increase, and a figure of 500 mppa by 2030 was regarded by the government as "robust".
+In 2006 the government reported that at 228 mppa the demand for air travel the previous year was in line with the 2003 forecast, but also revised the forecast demand for 2030 downwards to 465 mppa as a result of capacity constraints, even taking into account proposed airport developments.

-Policy

-In December 2003, the government published The Future of Air Transport White Paper, which detailed the government's approach to the future development of air transport.
-The White Paper does not in itself authorise or preclude any development, but seeks instead to define a "national strategic framework for the future development of airport capacity" over the next 30 years.
-The principal conclusion is that the two extremes of failing to provide additional airport capacity and encouraging growth without regard for the wider impacts are equally unacceptable options.
-Instead, a "balanced and measured approach" to the future of air transport in the UK is adopted.